slatedocs/slate/source/includes/_gpw.md

 business_names | <span class="label label-required">Required</span> Supply one business name.
 For example, Greens Restaurant.
 schedule | <span class="label label-required">Required</span> One of Adhoc or Monthly day_of_month | <span class="label label-required">Required</span> One of 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, -1 (last day of month).
-report_type | <span class="label label-required">Required</span> One of with or without. 'with' - the business has a Google+ profile. 'without' - Ignore this business, just display competitor information.
+report_type | <span class="label label-required">Required</span> One of with or without. 'with' - the business has a Google Local profile. 'without' - Ignore this business, just display competitor information.
 Defaults to with. address1 | <span class="label label-required">Required</span> Optional for report_type=without address2 |
 profile_url |